 Back in December I got a stellar deal on a lightly used iPad 2 (64g/3G) for Kim.

-- namely their “200 MByte/month free for life” plan, wherein one gets a SIM for the iPad (or Android or whatever), activates it, and then gets (drumroll) 200 MByte/month.
-Of course, if you need more there are data-limited “impulse purchase” day/week/month plans which one can buy on a one-off or repeating basis.
+Lately, T-Mobile has been pushing their own special brand of crack - namely their "200 MByte/month free for life" plan, wherein one gets a SIM for the iPad (or Android or whatever), activates it, and then gets (drumroll) 200 MByte/month.
+Of course, if you need more there are data-limited "impulse purchase" day/week/month plans which one can buy on a one-off or repeating basis.
 The one-off month plan costs the same as an AT&T monthly plan for the same amount of bandwidth ($30 for a couple of gigs), while the auto-repeat billed one represents a 33% discount for the same thing ($20/month).
-No wonder they’re giving AT&T heartburn (an activity which, by the way, I fully support).
+No wonder they're giving AT&T heartburn (an activity which, by the way, I fully support).

 Now, the iPad 2 is most assuredly on T-Mobile's "supported" list, so on Tuesday despite not having Kim's iPad with me (it's remarkably difficult to pry it out of her hands) I sauntered on over to the big pink store while waiting for a dinner order to be prepared at Moby Dick's.
 Fifteen minutes in and out including the queue to get served, I figured this was gonna be smooth and fast.